 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 It is part of the Allie Beckstrom #5 series and is a This urban fantasy that was published by ROC on September 29, 2010 and has 359 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell
+Other books by this author which I have reviewed include Dead Iron, Tin Swift, Hell Bent, Magic to the Bone, Magic in the Blood, Magic in the Shadows, Magic on the Storm, Magic on the Hunt, Magic on the Line, Magic Without Mercy, Stone Cold, Magic for a Price, Cold Copper, House Immortal, Infinity Bell

 Fifth in the Allie Beckstrom urban fantasy series and revolving around Allie, a Hound involved in too many problems.

 Dang, this is so confusing.
 On the one hand, I despise Daniel for his greed, his hunger for power, the way he’ll use anyone (and I MEAN everyone) for his end goal.
 On the other hand, he says things that make me think he MIGHT be a good guy, somewhere under all that.
 Things like “I am on magic’s side.
 To see it … whole — light and dark used equally…” I suspect it’s the main reason I need to read the whole series.
 I want that question answered.
 God knows I don’t like Allie.